Skip to content

 Yes.
 If your drive is encrypted with BitLocker, you must unlock it before running any repair commands.

-We tested this on a BitLocker-encrypted Surface Pro.
-Without unlocking first, every bootrec command failed silently.
-After unlocking with the recovery key, the same commands worked immediately.
+On a BitLocker-encrypted drive, bootrec commands fail silently until the drive is unlocked.
+Once you unlock it with the recovery key, the same commands run normally.
 Always keep your BitLocker recovery key saved to your Microsoft account or printed.

 #Fix 3: Manually Rebuild the BCD Store